ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - when no set of non-zero scalars can be found
   - "contributes a new, independent direction"
   - if a matrix is invertible, it has linearly independent columns/rows
+  - a set of vectors is linearly independent if the only solution to the quation is 0:
+    - c_1.v_1 + c_2.v_2 + ... c_n.v_n = 0
+    - aka Vc = 0
+    - aka no rows of 0s in row operations sequence
 - `basis` aka `basis set`
   - basically like the fundamental axes by which you define a space
   - for any vector v \in V,, we can find scalars x_1...x_d so that $\bar{v} = \sum_{i=1}^{d} x_{i}\bar{a}_{i}  $